Inpex Co. (OTCMKTS:IPXHY) Short Interest Up 88.5% in May

 Inpex Co.
-(OTCMKTS:IPXHY) was the recipient of a large increase in short interest during the month of May.
+(OTCMKTS:IPXHY) was the target of a large increase in short interest in the month of May.
 As of May 28th, there was short interest totalling 42,800 shares, an increase of 88.5% from the May 13th total of 22,700 shares.
-Based on an average trading volume of 15,400 shares, the short-interest ratio is currently 2.8 days.
+Based on an average daily volume of 15,400 shares, the days-to-cover ratio is currently 2.8 days.

 Receive News & Ratings for Inpex Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Inpex and related companies with MarketBeat.com's FREE daily email newsletter.